 Tanzania is a country that is sealed with many surprises.
 From the iconic national parks to the stunning vistas and the breathtaking volcanic peak as well as the tranquil water spots shorelines.
 The country offers many attractions that drive travelers crazy.
-However, since the last few years, one important aspect of the country is attracting many travelers globally.
+However, since the last few years, one important aspect of the country, the Maasai Tribe attracting many travelers globally.

 A safari trip to the country is not complete without a cultural trip.
-A cultural trip in Tanzania safari is all about exploring the lifestyle, the rich heritage, and the colorful culture of the country and its tribes.
+A cultural trip to Tanzania Safari is all about exploring the lifestyle, the rich heritage, and the colorful culture of the country and its Maasai Tribes.

 Here are a few Maasai Tribe Facts to know more about Maasai People;

 Cattle and Maasai people have undeniable bonding since the beginning.
 These age-old tribal groups not only depend upon cows for the milk but also cows perform a great role in their daily life and rituals.

 They do cattle raiding which means they do steal the cattle from their neighbor as they believe it brings prosperity to the family.
 During many rituals like the birth ceremony cattle are a great part of the rituals they perform.

 Maasais are well known for their power, strengths, and fearlessness.
 They are known as the warrior tribe.
 Living just beside the big furious predators especially the lions they need to learn the techniques of hunting them when it’s needed.

 They usually hunt lions in a group that is known as olamayio, where a group of people goes hunting lions with their traditional weapon.
 Sometimes solo lion hunting is done by the Massai warriors however; solo hunting is prohibited by the elder Massais.
 The Massai people usually make a mark in their chest after hunting the lion as a symbol of killing the lion.

 However, they are not hunting lions anymore but while needed they will hunt the lions.